These glossy, golden hot cross buns look and taste better than anything out of a packet.

 - 100g (4oz) strong plain white bread flour

-Sift the flour for the crosses into a bowl and mix in just enough water to make a smooth pipeable mixture.
+- Sift the flour for the crosses into a bowl and mix in just enough water to make a smooth pipeable mixture (about 6 -6½ tbsp).
 Spoon into a disposable plastic or greaseproof paper piping bag, snip off the tip and pipe crosses over the buns.

-Bake at 190°C (375°F, gas mark 5) for 15 mins until well risen and golden.
+- Bake at 190°C/375°F/Gas 5 for 15 mins until well risen and golden.
 Meanwhile make the glaze by dissolving the sugar in the milk in a small saucepan then boiling for 1 min.
 Brush over the buns as soon as they come out of the oven.
-Leave to cool then serve split and buttered.
+Leave to cool then serve halved and buttered.